|

 3.2. follow recent scientific advances and trends and implement them

-Topics Neuropsychology is a branch of psychology that studies the relationship between the brain and behaviour.
+Neuropsychology is a branch of psychology that studies the relationship between the brain and behaviour.
 In its research, neuropsychology incorporates physiological techniques and perception, statistical methods and psychological theories.

 The subject-matter is presented thematically; the following topics are discussed: